Fast battleship: Other designs, 1912–1923

-By the early 1920s, the wealth of the US and the ambition of Japan (the two Great Powers least ravaged by World War I) were forcing the pace of capital ship design.
+By the early 1920s, the wealth of the U.S. and the ambition of Japan (the two Great Powers least ravaged by World War I) were forcing the pace of capital ship design.
 The Nagato class set a new standard for fast battleships, with 16 in guns and a speed of 26.5 kn.
 The Japanese appear to have shared Fisher's aspiration for a progressive increase in the speed of the whole battlefleet, influenced partly by their success at outmanoeuvring the Russian fleet at Tsushima, and partly by the need to retain the tactical initiative against potentially larger hostile fleets.
 The immediate influence of the Nagatos was limited by the fact that the Japanese kept their actual speed a closely guarded secret, admitting to only 23 kn.
-As a result, the US Navy, which had hitherto adhered steadily to a 21 kn battlefleet, settled for a modest increase to the same speed in the abortive South Dakota class of 1920.
+As a result, the U.S. Navy, which had hitherto adhered steadily to a 21 kn battlefleet, settled for a modest increase to the same speed in the abortive South Dakota class of 1920.

 The Japanese planned to follow up the Nagatos with the Kii class, (ten 16 in guns, 29.75 knots, 39,900 tons) described as "fast capital ships" and, according to Conway's, representing a fusion of the battlecruiser and battleship types.
-Meanwhile, the Royal Navy, alarmed at the rapid erosion of its pre-eminence in capital ships, was developing even more radical designs; the 18 in gunned N3 class and the 32 kn, 16 in gunned G3 class both of some 48,000 tons.
-Officially described as battlecruisers, the G3s were far better protected than any previous British capital ship, and have generally been regarded, like the Kiis, as true fast battleships.
+Meanwhile, the Royal Navy, alarmed at the rapid erosion of its preeminence in capital ships, was developing even more radical designs; the 18 in gunned N3 class and the 32 kn, 16 in gunned G3 class both of some 48,000 tons.
+Officially described as battlecruisers, the G3s were far better protected than any previous British capital ship and have generally been regarded, like the Kiis, as true fast battleships.
 The G3s were given priority over the N3s, showing that they were considered fit for the line of battle, and orders were actually placed.
-However, both the British and the Japanese governments baulked at the monstrous cost of their respective programmes, and ultimately were forced to accede to US proposals for an arms limitation conference; this convened at Washington DC in 1921, and resulted in the 1922 Washington Naval Treaty.
-This treaty saw the demise of the giant fast battleship designs, although the British used a scaled-down version of the G3 design to build two new battleships permitted under the treaty; the resulting Nelson-class vessels were completed with the modest speed of 23 knots.
+However, both the British and the Japanese governments baulked at the monstrous cost of their respective programmes and ultimately were forced to accede to U.S. proposals for an arms limitation conference; this convened at Washington, D.C., in 1921 and resulted in the 1922 Washington Naval Treaty.
+This treaty precipitated the demise of the giant fast battleship designs, although the British used a scaled-down version of the G3 design to build two new battleships permitted under the treaty; the resulting Nelson-class vessels were completed with the modest speed of 23 knots.

 The Italian Francesco Caracciolo-class battleships were designed to be similar to the Queen Elizabeth class, with eight 15-inch guns and a top speed of 28 kn, and therefore can be considered fast battleships.
 However, construction (begun in 1914–1915) was stopped by the war, and none was ever completed.